BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bbptutorial/getting-started/quick-start/index.md

 A project is created with a label and within an organization.
 The label should be made of alphanumerical characters and its length should be between 3 and 32 (it should match the regex: [a-zA-Z0-9-_]{3,32}).

 Pick a label (hereafter referred to as $PROJECTLABEL) and create a project using the following command.
-It is recommended to use your gaspar username to avoid collision of projects labels within an organization.
+It is recommended to use your github username to avoid collision of projects labels within an organization.

 Command
 :   @@snip [create-project-cmd.sh](../assets/create-project-cmd.sh)